chc-database/data/docs/recording_people.md

 ---

 ### birth_place
 List the place of birth.
-The name of the place is recorded in its original language, as well as its modern equivalent.
-If the location is in China, a [Geography Code](/docs/geography) is added.
+The name of the place is recorded in its original language, as well as its modern English equivalent.
+If the location is in China, a [Geography Code](/docs/geography/#geographic_code_system) is added.

 #### FORMAT
 {: .no_toc }